fhiso/legacy-format/data-model.md

     Extension tag names that do not contain an underscore are NOT RECOMMENDED.

     Extension tag names that contain but do not begin with an underscore are expected to have defined semantics in a future FHISO standard and SHOULD NOT be used except as defined therein.

+{.ednote} The future FHISO standard mentioned was proposed in <http://tech.fhiso.org/cfps/files/cfps37.pdf> sections 6 and 7.
+It has not yet been discussed or developed beyond that proposal.

 Implementations encountering an unknown extension tag MAY ignore the structure and its substructures.
 It is RECOMMENDED that unknown extensions be preserved in the dataset if feasible,